 It bothered Lydia that Ethel alone was given piano lessons.
 Lydia felt and continued to feel throughout her life that Ethel was the apple of their father’s eye.
 Lydia believes that David did not want a second child except if it had been a boy.
 She remembered that her father asked her mother to make boy’s clothes for Lydia to wear for a photograph.
 My sense is that wearing those boy’s clothes was deeply traumatic for my mother and may have led to some later-in-life gender confusion or at least mild gender insecurity.
 This was likely amplified when she had her breasts removed as a young adult.
 Lydia was sent to kindergarten when she was three.

 At this location Lydia went to the Happy Hollow playground and remembers these times as among the most pleasant in her life.
 On one May Day she said, she was in six dances, including the Maypole along with folk dancing from many countries.
 She made reed and raffia butterfly trays under glass.
 She remembered Miss Crispin who did a lot to make her feel she was somebody.
-She told me it was the first time time in her life she recalls feeling like somebody; “her father and Fanny never did”.
-First female pitcher on the baseball team.
+She told me it was the first time in her life she recalls feeling like somebody; “her father and Fanny never did.”
+She was the first female pitcher on the baseball team.
 They lived three years there, from Mom’s age of ten to thirteen.

 Then the family moved to 4506 Fifth street across from Nevel Hosiery Mill.
 Lydia lived there for two years (the family stayed).
 Because, Lydia said, Fanny didn’t like Ethel, Papa wrote to Peggy Vinik in Stelton to ask if Lydia could live with her which Lydia did.
 Ethel moved in with the Griskan family, good friends of the (Wasserman?) family.